jrgkraus/ZOTR_UTILITY/README.md

+# Motivation
+For language dependent user interface texts, we used to use text elements in the last decade.
+However, there is a more modern option for storing texts: the online text repository, that came with BSP and WebDynpro technology, and is used also by exception classes.
+What if we want to use this also in our application classes?
+Here is a package, that offers two classes for an easy usage of OTR texts.
+They are intended to be used for inheritance.

 # The SAP basics
 Apart from the well-known text elements in programs, SAP offers a more modern way to use language-dependent texts: the online text repository (OTR).